 Nasal congestion is the blockage or inability to breathe clearly through your nose due to swelling in the lining of your nasal passages.
 It can be due to common cold, hay fever, upper respiratory allergies, or sinus infection.

-Where can you find Sudafed and Sudafed PE products?
+How do you get Sudafed and Sudafed PE at the pharmacy?

 This is likely due to the fact that the intestines will absorb only about 38% of the amount of Sudafed PE in one tablet, while Sudafed is 100% absorbed.
-Also, the effects of Sudafed PE do not last as long—Sudafed can be taken every 4 to 6 hours while Sudafed PE needs to be taken a little bit more often, every 4 hours.
+Also, the effects of Sudafed PE do not last as long.
+Sudafed can be taken every four to six hours while Sudafed PE needs to be taken a little bit more often—every four hours.

 You can find more information here.